Baader Bank Analysts Give Sixt (SIX2) a €112.00 Price Target

-Baader Bank set a €112.00 ($131.76) price objective on Sixt (ETR:SIX2) in a report released on Thursday morning.
-The brokerage currently has a neutral rating on the stock.
+Sixt (ETR:SIX2) has been given a €112.00 ($131.76) price target by stock analysts at Baader Bank in a report issued on Wednesday.
+The brokerage presently has a “neutral” rating on the stock.
+Baader Bank’s price target points to a potential upside of 4.09% from the stock’s previous close.

 Sixt SE, through its subsidiaries, provides mobility services for private and business customers worldwide.
 It operates through two segments, Vehicle Rental and Leasing.
 The Rental segment rents various utility vehicles and trucks; offers international holiday car rental services; provides mobility services for business travelers, as well as for sightseeing or special occasions; and offers luxury saloons and sports cars or SUVs, car sharing products, and chauffer and transfer services.